martinapapp/boredBot/README.md

 - Use `fetch()` to pull random activity suggestions from an API.
 - Handle click events to trigger asynchronous network requests.
 - Dynamically update text content and toggle CSS classes to change the UI state.
-- It's currently hooked up to the Scrimba Bored API to simulate a real-time recommendation engine.
+- It's currently hooked up to with jsonplaceholder to simulate a real-time recommendation engine.

 ## Usage